Surging borrowing costs, vanishing buyers: more pain ahead for European junk bonds

 By Yoruk Bahceli

-LONDON, March 16 (Reuters) - Borrowing costs for junk-rated European companies have doubled in less than a month, and with the market for new debt issuance well and truly shuttered, there could be a lot more pain in store for firms needing to raise fresh money to redeem debt.
+LONDON, March 16 (Reuters) - Borrowing costs for junk-rated European companies have nearly tripled in less than a month, and with the market for new debt issuance shuttered, there could be a lot more pain in store for firms needing to raise fresh money to redeem debt.

-The yield on the iBoxx euro liquid high-yield index, which tracks 250 corporate bonds with sub-investment grade ratings closed on Friday at just over 6%, the highest since early 2016, according to Refinitiv data.
+The yield on the iBoxx euro liquid high-yield index, which tracks 250 corporate bonds with sub-investment grade ratings, spiked to a seven-year high on Monday of just over 7%, according to Refinitiv data.
 IBLEH0002

 Many individual issues are faring even worse -- yields on 2027 subordinated bonds from Legoland owner Merlin Entertainments have shot up to nearly 10%, up more than 6 percentage points in three weeks, according to Tradeweb.